dialog-semiconductor/py_ble_manager/examples/central_cli/README.md

 You can run it with:

-`python central_cli.py <COM_PORT>`
+`python central_cli.py <com_port>`

-where `<COM_PORT>` is the COM port associated with your development kit.
+where `<com_port>` is the COM port associated with your development kit.
 Note, in the case of the Pro development kit there will be two COM ports associated with your development kit.
 You should use the lower of the two.

 Once running, you will be provided with a prompt: